Murphy’s narrow win in New Jersey does little to ease Democratic anxieties

 Murphy’s campaign has cast the election as historic because he will be the first Democratic governor of New Jersey to be reelected in 44 years.

-According to two Murphy aides who were not authorized to publicly discuss the race, the campaign had not drawn any conclusions yet about the reasons for the Republican surge — whether it was fueled by strong anti-Biden sentiment, pandemic-related restrictions or a general backlash against Democrats.
+According to two Murphy aides who spoke on the condition of anonymity because they were not authorized to publicly discuss the race, the campaign had not drawn any conclusions yet about the reasons for the Republican surge — whether it was fueled by strong anti-Biden sentiment, pandemic-related restrictions or a general backlash against Democrats.
 But their own internal polling, they said, also missed the strength of the Republican energy.

 The aides also said that despite Biden’s flagging poll numbers, Murphy’s campaign still decided to proceed with plans for the president and Vice President Harris to visit the state because they wanted to show solidarity with the White House.